Master C# Object-Oriented Programming - Inheritance, Polymorphism & More

 Derived Class

-The derived class inherits from the base class, meaning it takes on its members and can also add or modify them.
+A derived class inherits from a base class, gaining its properties and methods.
+It can also add new functionalities or override existing ones.

 {